thjread/thjread-blog/posts/2020-03-09-getting-started-category-theory.markdown

 #### Category Theory --- Steve Awodey

-Another similar book, especially aimed at those with less of a maths background, who e.g. might not know what a group is.
+Another similar book, especially aimed at those with less of a maths background who e.g. might not know what a group is.

 Free online [here](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.211.4754&rep=rep1&type=pdf), or a not overly expensive paperback.